Part one of two of my long bank holiday weekend bike ride through Yell, Shetland to the most northerly tip of Britain.

-Regular readers will, by now, be well aware that I am planning an epic 250 mile mountain bike cycle from my home on Shetland to Fort William, where I’ll be climbing Ben Nevis – all part of my #40before40 list.
+Regular readers will, by now, be well aware that I am planning an epic 250-mile mountain bike cycle from my home on Shetland to Fort William, where I’ll be climbing Ben Nevis – all part of my #40before40 list.

 Recently we had a long bank holiday weekend and the weather was predicted to be fantastic – full sun and very little wind.
-My husband had the Monday off work and even the kids were off school on an occasional holiday, so I suggested that, perhaps, we head up to Britain’s most northern isles Yell and Unst for a bit of exploration.
-I quite fancied staying at the Windhouse Lodge Camping Böd, budget self-catering accomodation in the gatehouse of Shetland’s most haunted house – Windhouse, in Mid Yell, built in 1707.
+My partner had the Monday off work and even the kids were off school on an occasional holiday, so I suggested that, perhaps, we head up to Britain’s most northern isles Yell and Unst for a bit of exploration.

 “Um…. is there wifi?” they asked.